formly-js/angular-formly-templates-lumx/README.md

 angular-formly-lumx-templates
 =============================

 LumX Templates for Angular-Formly.
-Modern & flexible forms made easy.
+Modern & flexible forms configured easily in a JSON object.

 # Now 1.0.0